mneri/pnglatex/README.md

 ![E=mc^2](https://raw.githubusercontent.com/mneri/pnglatex/master/example.png)

-If the image was created using `pnglatex` you can also reverse the process.
+If the image was created using `pnglatex` you can get the original formula running:

     $ pnglatex -r formula.png
     E=mc^2